Fuel Consumption Converter

 Key Features

-Efficiency and Consumption Formats
+Efficiency And Consumption Formats

 Handles both distance-per-volume units (km/L, mpg — higher means more efficient) and volume-per-distance units (L/100km, gal/mile — lower means more efficient), converting correctly between them.